Tablespoons to Grams Conversion Calculator

 1 tbsp | 14.79 g | 15.23 g | 13.01 g | 7.8222 g | 12.5 g |

-The tablespoon is a unit of volume equal to three teaspoons or ½ fluid ounce.[2]
-One tablespoon is equal to just under 14.8 milliliters, but in nutrition labeling, one tablespoon is equal to 15 milliliters.[3]
+A tablespoon is a unit of volume equal to three teaspoons or ½ fluid ounce.[3]
+One tablespoon is equal to 14.7868 milliliters, but for nutrition labeling, one tablespoon is rounded to 15 milliliters.[4]

 The tablespoon is a US customary unit of volume.
 Tablespoons can be abbreviated as tbsp, and are also sometimes abbreviated as T, Tbls, or Tb.
 For example, 1 tablespoon can be written as 1 tbsp, 1 T, 1 Tbls, or 1 Tb.

-A gram is the mass/weight equal to 1/1,000 of a kilogram and is roughly equivalent to the mass of one cubic centimeter of water.
+A gram is a unit of mass equal to 1/1,000 of a kilogram or 0.035274 ounces, and is equivalent to the mass of one cubic centimeter, or one milliliter, of water.

 References